henvic/wedeploycli/README.md

 Keep your commits neat.
 Try to always rebase your changes before publishing them.

 [goreportcard](https://goreportcard.com/report/github.com/wedeploy/cli) can be used online or locally to detect defects and static analysis results from tools such as go vet, go lint, gocyclo, and more.
-Run [errcheck](https://github.com/kisielk/errcheck) to fix ignored error returns.

 Using go test and go cover are essential to make sure your code is covered with unit tests.